shreyasborole/scala-install/README.md

 ## Getting Started

 The need for such a script is out of frustration to install Scala 3 using their official installer (Coursier).
-Although there was exisiting repositories of AUR and RPM those are distro-specific.
+Although there was existing repositories of AUR and RPM those are distro-specific.
 This script makes it easier to install/uninstall Scala 3 with just one-command on almost any distros.

 ### Prerequisites